ezoerner/c-star-path-j/README.md

 the individual path elements.
 Paths elements are automatically URL-decoded by the implementation when recomposing maps.

-On `writeToPath`, the object is first converted into maps, lists, and simple objects with the help of [Jackson JSON Processor](http://wiki.fasterxml.com/JacksonHome).
+On `writeToPath`, the object is first converted into maps, lists, and simple objects with the help of [Jackson JSON Processor](http://wiki.fasterxml.com/JacksonHome) (the fasterxml.com version).
 How objects are converted can be customized by using annotations supported by Jackson.
 These structures are then decomposed into key-value pairs where the keys are paths.

 On `readFromPath`, the reverse process is used to recompose the key-value pairs back into a structured object or POJO.